Enilarik/cep/README.md

-# cep - c(aisse d') e(pargne) p(arser)
+# CEP
+(CEP stands for *Caisse d'Epargne Parser*)

-This script aims at parsing PDF statements from the Caisse d'Épargne (a french banking group).
+**CEP aims at parsing PDF statements from the Caisse d'Épargne (a french banking group) and gathering extracted operations into a CSV file**
-Extracted operations are gathered into a 6 columns CSV file:
+What you'll get at the end is a 6 columns CSV file:
 - date of the operation
 - account number concerned by the operation
 - operation type:
     - `BANK`: bank fees, international operation fees, etc.
-    - `DEPOSIT`: money deposit on the account
+    - `DEPOSIT`: cash deposits on the account
     - `WIRETRANSFER`: incoming / outcoming wiretransfers
     - `CHECK`: check deposits / payments
     - `CARDDEBIT`: payments made via debit card